-When any plaint is presented to the court, then it is the first duty of the court to examine the plaint properly for the determining, whether it should be tried, or returned, or rejected and in order to determine the question regarding the rejection of the plaint, and it is also the responsibility of the court to take consideration of other material facts too.
-Order 7 rule 11 of CPC mentions the provisions, where the plaint should be rejected.
+When any plaint is presented to the court, then it is the first duty of the court to examine the plaint properly for determining, whether it should be tried or returned or rejected and in order to determine the question regarding the rejection of the plaint, and its is also the responsibility of the court to take consideration of other material facts too.
+Order 7 Rule 11 of CPC mentions the provisions, related to the rejection of plaint.

-The plaint will be rejected in the following cases:-
+Rejection of Plaint can be in the following cases:-

 These all grounds are explained in detail the following:-

-1. Where plaint does not disclose the cause of action:-
+1. Where the plaint does not disclose the cause of action:-

 In every plaint filed by the plaintiff if it does not disclose any cause of action, the court will reject it.
 But in order to reject the plaint on this ground, the court must look at the plaint and at nothing else; it was held in the case of Begum Sahiba vs. Nawab Mohammed Mansur.
 (2007) 4 SCC 343.